 Surrounded by lush greens and beautiful water flowing behind the temple, the classical Vijayanagara architecture is reflected in the construction of this temple.
 Visitors can reach the Sri Ranganayaka Swamy Temple by road from Pebbair, Kollapur or from Wanaparthy while Gadwal is the nearby railway station.

 The Telangana State Tourism Development Corporation (TSTDC) is providing Hyderabad – Srisailam – Somasila package which covers Somasila temple and many other places.
 For visiting any tourist spot, the department will arrange customised tours.
-Those interested can contact 9705597706 or email at email@example.com.
+Those interested can contact 9705597706 or email at [email protected]tstdc.in.

 Jogulamba – 7 am to 8:30 pm